SapientiaPrima/sapientiaprima.github.io/_posts/2024-11-23-bias-variance-tradeoff.md

 ## Conceptual Introduction

-Casually speaking, bias is the error that is introduced by approximating a real-life problem, which may be extremely complicated, by a much simpler model.
-In this case, you are making some oversimplistic assumptions to make the problem solvable.
-However, these assumptions may not be true in real life.
-So, the model you have built is biased.
-High bias leads to underfitting, which means the model is too simple to capture the underlying structure of the data.
-Such a model would not be able to behave well on both the training and test sets.
+At its core, **bias** refers to the error introduced when a model makes overly simplistic assumptions about a complex real-world problem.
+These assumptions simplify the problem to make it solvable, but they can lead to inaccuracies.
+A model with high bias often fails to capture the underlying patterns in the data, resulting in **underfitting**.
+This means the model performs poorly on both the training data and unseen test data.

-Consider a problem of classifying dogs into two breeds.
-You have a dataset of dogs with their features (e.g., height, weight, color, etc.) and labels (breed).
-You build a model which assuming all dogs are of the same breed (say breed A).
-This model is biased since it makes this oversimplistic assumption.
+For example, consider a classification task to identify dog breeds based on certain features like height, weight, and color.
+If the model assumes all dogs belong to the same breed (say, breed A), it simplifies the problem too much, ignoring the distinctive features that separate breeds.
+This oversimplification introduces bias.

-Variance, on the other hand, shows how much a model's predictions change (or vary) when it is trained on different training sets.
-High variance results in overfitting, which means the model behaves good on the training data, while it fails to generalize well on the test data.
-This behavior is due to the model's sensitivity to the training set and the noise in the data.
-In other words, the model learns some patterns which are not really there!
+On the other hand, **variance** measures the sensitivity of a model to fluctuations in the training data.
+A model with high variance captures noise or irrelevant patterns from the training data, leading to **overfitting**.
+Such a model may perform exceptionally well on the training data but generalize poorly to new, unseen data.

-Consider the same problem of classifying dogs into their breeds where the input is an image of a dog.
-A model of high variance would learn some unrelated patterns in the training set, such as the background of the images, the color of the dogs, etc. These patterns are not related to the breed of the dog, but the model learns them since they are present in the training set.
+Returning to the dog classification example, a high-variance model might pick up on irrelevant details, like the background of the training images or the lighting conditions, and mistakenly treat these as important features for classifying breeds.
+This results in a model that is overly complex and fails to generalize.

 ## The Math Behind Bias and Variance Trade-off

-First, let us fix some notations.
+Let us formalize these concepts mathematically.
 You have a hypothesis set $H$, which is basically the set of all functions you can accept as your final model.
 Note that your basic assumption is that there is a function $f$ (the true function) which represents the relation between features and labels.
 For a classification problem, it means that $f$ can take features of the training samples and map them to the labels of the corresponding samples.
 In other words, $f$ is the best function you're looking for.
 However, unfortunately, you don't know $f$.
 Instead, you have the outputs given by it for some specific inputs, and you call inputs and outputs together "the training set".
 Denote this set by $D$.

 From the functions available in $H$, you will finally choose a model (a function) $h_D$ based on the $D$ you were given and a learning algorithm $A$ which is not our focus in this post.
 Obviously, since $f$ might not really exist or it may not be a true "function" (e.g., the real behavior of the data might be stochastic, leading to an $f$ which gives different outputs given the same input), you might not find a perfect $h_D$ which is equal to $f$.
 So, what should you do in this situation?